Vital Records Online

 Do I Need to Notarize My Application?

-A notary of your application is not required to obtain certified copies of Vermont birth certificates.
+A notary of your application is not required to obtain certified copies of Vermont birth certificate.
 A photocopy of your ID is sufficient to verify your identity.

 Tracking